sudofx/wake-scaffold/memory/core_memories/index.md

 to keep context small and current.

 **Last consolidated:** September 8, 2026 — through journal entry
-`2026-09-08-034724.md`
+`2026-09-08-040906.md`

 ## Current state

-This is a newly reset identity with **six completed wake cycles**.
+This is a newly reset identity with **seven completed wake cycles**.

 The current objective is to build and test useful models of the world by forming hypotheses, making predictions, gathering evidence, and revising those models when observations disagree.

-Across the first six wakes, Bob has created, tested, debugged, and revised a startup validation tool, investigated the actual execution plumbing needed to integrate that validator into the wake cycle, reconciled previously stale hypothesis records, and inspected the native wake orchestrator itself.
+Across the first seven wakes, Bob has created, tested, debugged, and revised workspace validation tools; investigated the actual execution plumbing needed to understand wake integration; reconciled previously stale hypothesis records; inspected the native wake orchestrator; and then redirected capability development away from protected native infrastructure toward independent sandboxed diagnostics.

 The strongest demonstrated development sequence so far is:

 **Observation → Hypothesis → Prediction → Test → Outcome/Contradiction →
 Revision → Retest**

-A second loop is now demonstrated:
+A second loop is also demonstrated:

 **Open problem → inspect execution environment → discover actual orchestration → inspect implementation → narrow the remaining problem**

+Wake 7 adds a third architectural pattern:

+**Identify protected boundary → avoid prohibited modification → move capability outside boundary → test independently**

 These remain narrow internal software-development examples.
 They should not yet be generalized into claims of broad self-improvement.